openvinotoolkit/openvino/samples/cpp/benchmark_app/README.md

 ## Run the Tool

-The benchmark_app usually produces optimal performance for any device out of the box.
+The `benchmark_app` usually produces optimal performance for any device out of the box.

-**In most cases, you don't need to play the app options explicitly, and the plain device name is enough.** For example, for CPU:
+**In most cases, you do not need to play the app options explicitly, and the plain device name is enough.** For example, for CPU:
 ```sh
 ./benchmark_app -m <model> -i <input> -d CPU
 ```

-But it still may be sub-optimal for some cases, especially for very small networks.
-You will find more details in [Performance Optimization Guide](../../../docs/optimization_guide/dldt_optimization_guide.md).
+However, it still may be sub-optimal for some cases, especially for very small networks.
+You will find more details in the [Performance Optimization Guide](../../../docs/optimization_guide/dldt_optimization_guide.md).

-As explained in the  [Performance Optimization Guide](../../../docs/optimization_guide/dldt_optimization_guide.md) section, for all devices, including new [MULTI device](../../../docs/OV_Runtime_UG/multi_device.md), it is preferable to use the FP16 IR for the model.
+As explained in the [Performance Optimization Guide](../../../docs/optimization_guide/dldt_optimization_guide.md), for all devices, including new [MULTI device](../../../docs/OV_Runtime_UG/multi_device.md), it is preferable to use the `FP16` OpenVINO IR for the model.
-Also if latency of the CPU inference on the multi-socket machines is of concern, you might refer to the same [Performance Optimization Guide](../../../docs/optimization_guide/dldt_optimization_guide.md).
+Also if latency of the CPU inference on multi-socket machines is of concern, you might refer to the same [Performance Optimization Guide](../../../docs/optimization_guide/dldt_optimization_guide.md).

 Running the application with the `-h` option yields the following usage message: